huichenggong/GrandFEP/_sources/intro.rst.txt

 1. Background
 ---------------------

-This Python module is designed to perform grand canonical Monte Carlo (GCMC) and free energy calculations using OpenMM
+This Python module is designed to perform free energy calculations with explicit water sampling using OpenMM.

 2. Installation
 --------------------